kifhan/kifhan/README.md

 #### Personal achievements

-- learn about CRDT, p2p, the tech knowledge of concurrency in collaborative interface.
+- Learn about CRDT, p2p, the tech knowledge of concurrency in collaborative interface.

 ### KihwanNet : a visual interface for building neural networks (2018)